Squantor/libMcuExamples/examples/LPC812_sct_example/README.md

 * ```blinky_match``` demonstrating a blinking LED with the 32 bit timer on a match event
 * ```match_toggle``` demonstrating a blinking LED with the Low 16 bit timer on match event with use of the toggle functionality
 * ```simple_pwm``` demonstrating a pwm generator that increments step by step by a systick event, uses a 16bit timer
+* ```center_pwm``` demonstrating a pwm generator that uses a up/down counter to center the pwm, incremented step by step by a systick event, uses a 16 bit timer
 * ```2chan_pwm``` demonstrating a two channel PWM generator and switching between those depending on an external input, this external input is periodically turned on ad off by another pin.
 See the required hardware for pinning.
 ## Hardware
 The following hardware was used: